 2. Selenium

-Selenium is a browser automation framework designed for end-to-end testing but can also be leveraged for web scraping!
+Selenium is a browser automation tool designed for end-to-end testing but can also be leveraged for web scraping, especially when dealing with dynamic and JavaScript-heavy sites.
+Selenium is essential for scraping dynamic websites that rely on JavaScript because it can control a real browser.

 Controlling real browsers is Selenium's most significant advantage, but it also has a couple of downsides: